 A little about us...

 Angela's husband, Demond, has been an integral, "behind the scenes," part of the business from the beginning.
-As the business grew, Angela convinced Demond to move from behind the scenes, to behind the camera!
+As our business has grown, Demond does more of the exciting "technology" side of things.

 Demond is from Andalusia, Alabama.
 He also has a degree from THE University of Alabama (Roll Tide!).
 Don't worry, we're not THOSE types of Alabama fans.
 Demond has a love for folk art, craft beers, being on the water, our military, RUCKING, and Crossfit.
 He has a deep understanding of art, is very creative, and has a very witty sense of humor that people love!